Listen, you can almost hear autumn calling when you make these tree crafts for kids. They're colorful. Some may even say they are beautiful. :)

 You can almost hear music with this clapping tree!

-Have your child trace his or her's hand on construction paper.
+Trace your child's hand on construction paper.
 You will need a print of each hand.
 Cut the handprints out.
 I recommend this craft for younger children because you want small hands.
-If your older child would like to do this craft have him cut his handprints a few sizes smaller.
+If your older child would like to do this craft, have him cut his handprints a few sizes smaller.

 Tape your handprints to the top of the paper towel roll.
 You will want the hands to face left and right at an angle.
 This will give an optical illusion that you are seeing a whole tree.